JacintoDesign/scoundrel-game/README.md

 - Potion restriction: only one potion per room provides healing; others are auto-discarded.
 - Non-increasing weapon rule: weapon can only be used on monsters with value ≤ last defeated with that weapon.
 If blocked, you take full damage.
 - Carry: the unchosen 4th card is carried to the next room as the first card.
-- Persistence: game state is saved to LocalStorage after each action to support Restart.
+- Persistence: game state is saved to LocalStorage after each action and resumes automatically on load.

 ### Worked Examples (Weapon Gate)